Royrdan/anycubic_cloud/README.md

     django-admin startproject anycubic_cloud

 After the project has been created.
 Open the file under "src/anycubic_cloud/anycubic_cloud/settings.py" and go to the line that starts with SECRET_KEY and copy the secret key.

-Copy the contents of the github directory into the "src/anycubic_cloud/anycubic_cloud/" directory the re-edit the settings.py file and add your SECRET_KEY to the line.
+Copy the contents of the github directory into the "src/anycubic_cloud/" directory.
+You should have src/anycubic_cloud/anycubic_cloud/ this is correct!

+Re-edit the settings.py file and add your SECRET_KEY to the line.

 Lastly while still inside the virtual environment run the django server with
     python3 anycubic_cloud/manage.py